13+ Best Scissor Lift Safety Tips – [Updated for 2023]

 If you use scissor lifts in your workplace, worker safety has to be your #1 priority.
 Operating a scissor lift safely is a job for a trained professional, but every employee working near a scissor lift needs safety training for this particular practice.
 Getting your employees into a scissor lift certification program is critical to their safety and to the regulatory compliance of your own company.

 The scissor lift safety tips below provide a framework for safely operating this useful machine.
 We include guidance on PPE, operational hazards, inspections, fall protection, and more.
 Use these tips to augment the OSHA-compliant training program in your workplace and keep your workforce safe.

 How Safe is a Scissor Lift?

 Scissor lift accidents are somewhat common in the workplace.
 The Bureau of Labor Statistics or BLS notes that the construction sector encounters a very high rate of workplace accidents compared to many other industries.
-A large proportion of construction accidents are caused by falls, especially from 6 feet or higher.
+Many construction accidents are caused by falls, especially from 6 feet or higher.

 Scissor lifts are often used at heights lower than this and are considered less risky than aerial lifts, which can extend to much greater heights.
 However, a scissor lift can easily reach heights well above 6 feet.
 For this reason, safety systems must be in place to ensure that operators, workers on the platform, and passers-by are protected from scissor lift injuries.